MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-sales-teams.md

 ---
-title: Install and pin the Sales app in Teams
+title: Install and pin Sales app in Teams
 description: Learn how to install and pin the Sales app in Teams ms.date: 11/20/2025 ms.topic: install-set-up-deploy